 We work with a number of organisational networks to enhance RCDi in the YHARC

 ACORN ( Addressing Capacity in Organisations to do Research) Community of Practice

 This is a group of 12 NHS organisations and one Local Authority that meets every four months as a community of practice (CoP).
 The members also work on projects outside these meetings to expand and extend knowledge together about RCDi.
-Read more here.
+Read more on the ACORN webpage.